Using Microsoft® Office Project’s

 Who should read ?

-This book is right for you if you already have knowledge and skills to develop and maintain the custom field formulas in MS Project's any standalone desktop version/edition supporting the feature.
-Otherwise, it is recommended to first study the ebook Mastering Custom Field Formulas in Microsoft® Office Project.
+This eBook is right for you if you already have knowledge and skills to develop and maintain the custom field formulas in MS Project's any standalone desktop version/edition supporting the feature.
+Otherwise, it is recommended to first study the eBook Mastering Custom Field Formulas in Microsoft® Office Project.

-As an MS Project user who already has knowledge and skills to develop and maintain custom field formulas, you can create powerful formulas by utilizing the formula techniques and the features of the built-in Project functions discussed in detail in this book.
-Review the table of contents and the introduction section of the book here.
+As an MS Project user who already has knowledge and skills to develop and maintain custom field formulas, you can create powerful formulas by utilizing the formula techniques and the features of the built-in Project functions discussed in detail in this eBook.
+Review the table of contents and the introduction section of the eBook here.

-Some new interactive task filters were added to the product by the version 2013.
+Some new interactive task filters were added to the product, starting from MS Project Standard/Professional 2013.
 If you are currently using a version of the product earlier than 2013, you won't be able to use these handy filters in your project plans since the new features utilized do not exist in the earlier versions.
-The formulas working similar to these filters have been developed in the book in order to help the users of the earlier versions benefit from the similar functionality.
+The formulas working similar to these filters have been developed in the eBook in order to help the users of the earlier versions benefit from the similar functionality.
 Also, by the help of these formulas, the users of the versions 2013 and later will be able to create a dashboard of the indicators displaying the results of the same conditions tested as these built-in interactive filters.
-The following formulas are developed in the book: Milestones Due in the Current Month, Tasks with No Actuals, Due This Week and Starting Soon.
+The following formulas are developed in the eBook: Milestones Due in the Current Month, Tasks with No Actuals, Due This Week and Starting Soon.

 The custom field formulas are mostly used to process projects' date and time information.
-Various date range formulas developed in the book will quickly show you the tasks whose dates fall into any particular date range specified.
+Various date range formulas developed in the eBook will quickly show you the tasks whose dates fall into any particular date range specified.
+The following picture is from the test file of the custom date range formula used to identify the next two weeks' tasks (that is, the tasks taking place in the next two week period following the status date's week) in both the table and the graph part of a Gantt Chart view in all desktop versions/editions:

-The section Display Local Settings shows how to create a table and a graphical report (the report is for the versions 2013 and later) to list and print the settings for Project Calendar, Week starts on, Fiscal year starts in, Default start/end time, Hours per day/week, Days per month of any active project plan file.
+The section Display Local Settings shows how to create a table and a graphical report (the report is for the versions 2013 and later) to list and print the settings for Project Calendar, Week starts on, Fiscal year starts in, Default start/end time, Hours per day/week, Days per month of any active project plan file (see the screenshots from the test file below).

-By reading this book, you will also gain a better understanding of how MS Project's interactive filters and the fiscal year settings work.
-Also you will have a huge set of formulas to use in your work.
+Besides having a huge set of formulas to use in your work, you will also gain a better understanding of how MS Project's interactive filters and the fiscal year settings work by reading this eBook.

-The book is available to purchase only as an electronic book, that is, an ebook.
-The stacked book picture at the top of the page is only provided for demonstration purposes.
-There is no printed version of this book.
-The mpp files for the book are not available to purchase.
-The details on the ebook format are as follows:
+This material is available to purchase only as an electronic book, that is, an eBook.
+There is no printed version of this eBook.
+The first edition released in March 2017 is no longer availeble.
+This is the second edition, which is 190 pages.
+The mpp files for the eBook are not available to purchase.
+The details on the electronic book format of the eBook are as follows:

-Click the button below if you want to purchase the ebook (Price: US$34.99).
-You will receive an email with the download link as soon as you complete the purchase.
+Click the ordering button below if you want to purchase the eBook (Price: US$79.99).
+You will receive an email with the download link as soon as you complete the purchasing process.

 Important Note to Purchasers